Exploring forensic interviewing and investigation

-We are researching real-world problems at the core of investigative interviewing and investigation.
+We're researching issues at the core of investigative interviewing

 Psychological research has repeatedly shown that information is only as good as the initial communication and memory tools used to gather it.
 If the information elicited or collected is less than full and faithful, then poor decisions – based on poor information – are likely to follow.
 Vital details can be missed, miscarriages of justice can occur, and investigations can fail – but our research is working to prevent this.

 The Collaboration of Forensic Interviewing (CoFI) brings together an international network of researchers and practitioners that is driven to achieve excellence through partnerships, exchanges and research collaborations.
 Membership includes people from Australia, Canada, China, Cyprus, Dubai, Iceland, Ireland, Netherlands, New Zealand, Norway, Singapore, and USA.

 Through a programme of research and innovation activities, the group aims to develop new research opportunities, conduct ground-breaking projects that support real world problems, and mentor group members at any stage of their career.

 The group’s research centres around four themes: